Optimal Control of Logically Constrained Partially Observable and Multi-Agent Markov Decision Processes: Related Work

 Several approaches have also been proposed for maximizing the temporal logic satisfaction probability in POMDPs, albeit without considering an additional reward objective.
 Some of these methods include building a finite-state abstraction via approximate stochastic simulation over the belief space~\cite{haesaert2018temporal}, grid-based discretization of the POMDP belief space~\cite{norman2015verification}, and restricting the space of policies to finite state controllers~\cite{ahmadi2020stochastic, sharan2014finite}.
 Similarly to our work, leveraging well-studied unconstrained POMDP planners~\cite{liuleveraging,bouton2020point} has also been proposed in this context, while deep learning approaches like those using recurrent neural networks~\cite{carr2020verifiable,carr2019counterexample} have been lately explored.

 Our approach further differs from a few other existing methods for solving constrained POMDPs.
-One of these methods \cite{poupart2015approximate} iteratively constructs linear programs which result in an approximate solution for the constrained POMDP problem.
+One of these methods \cite{poupart2015approximate} addresses a constrained POMDP by modeling it as a constrained belief MDP and employing an approximate linear program that operates on a selectively refined subset of reachable beliefs.
+However, the expanding size of the subset of reachable beliefs and the resulting increase in the complexity of the linear programs eventually render this approach computationally intractable.
 Another method addresses the scalability issues of the previous one using a primal-dual approach based on Monte Carlo Tree Search (MCTS) \cite{lee2018monte}.
 We solve the constrained POMDP problem using a similar method.
 A key difference is that, instead of using an MCTS approach, we use an approximate unconstrained POMDP solver, SARSOP \cite{kurniawati2008sarsop}, which returns policies along with bounds on their optimality gaps.
 Column generation algorithms \cite{walraven2018column} also use a primal-dual approach, but with a different dual parameter update procedure.
 While only convergence to optimality is discussed for these algorithms, our method, on the other hand, gives a precise relationship between the approximation error and the number of iterations.

 A few methods have also appeared which address temporal logic satisfaction in a multi-agent setting, albeit leveraging different formulations and solution strategies.
 Some examples include the synthesis of a joint policy maximizing the temporal logic satisfaction probability for multiple agents with shared state space \cite{hammond2021multi} and the decomposition of temporal logic specifications for scalable planning for a large number of agents under communication constraints \cite{wang2022decentralized,eappen2022distspectrl}.
 Some efforts have also leveraged the robustness semantics of temporal logics to guide reward shaping for multi-agent planning~\cite{zhang2022distributed,sun2020automata}.
 To the best of our knowledge, our method is the first to consider a reward objective and a temporal logic constraint in the multi-agent stochastic setting with information asymmetry.